nchristensen/pySEMTools/README.md

 #### PyTorch

-Specifically for the interpolator routines, a pytorch module is available in case you have GPUs and want to use them in the process.
-We note that we only use pytorch in this one instance as an option.
+Some classed are compatible with the pytorch module in case you have GPUs and want to use them in the process.
+We note that we only use pytorch optionally.
 There are versions that work exclusively with numpy on CPUs so pytorch can be avoided.

 To install pytorch, you can check [here](https://pytorch.org/get-started/locally/).
 A simple installation for CUDA v12.1 on linux would look like this (following the instructions from the link):
 ```